 - Japanese sounding name such as ninja, samurai, Asa Akira, Mr. Miyagi, to anime names.
 The worst offenders are the ones that use real Japanese knife or steel brands such as Kinzoku (Metal Technology Co., Ltd/MTC has a local corporation in China called Kinzoku) or Jikko (I am sure the real Japanese company is oblivious even though I reached out to them).

-- Implying they are a Japanese knife because they supposedly use Japanese steel, and they will usually say “High-End Japanese Steel.”
+- Implying they are a Japanese knives because they supposedly use Japanese steel, and they will usually say “High-End Japanese Steel.”
 The most commonly used Japanese steel they claim to use is VG-10 (they say/imply their product is Japanese due to the source of their materials).

 - How is their product Japanese?
 They may say they have been trained by a “Japanese master,” and they utilize a “Traditional Japanese Hand Forging” technique that they learned while on vacation in Japan (sounds legit).